Alan-Murphy91/visual-business-pro/README.md

 # Hosting

 The app is currently served on heroku and connected to this repository.
 In order to do this I created a runtime file, to declare python 2.7 environment and requirements.txt in root ensured the necessary libraries were imported.
-I then 'scaled my dynos' with the Procfile.
+I then scaled my dynos with the Procfile.
 I initially had trouble with this as I had the procfile one level too high for heroku to see.

 # References/Credit